electricimp/vscode/README.md

 * Key shortcuts for frequent operations (build and run, show console, etc.)
 * Leverages Visual Studio Code’s rich set of features.

-The Plug-in requires connection to the Internet as it leverages the [Electric Imp impCentral™ API](https://developer.electricimp.com/tools/impcentralapi) to work with the [Electric Imp impCloud™](https://electricimp.com/platform/cloud/).
+The Extension requires connection to the Internet as it leverages the [Electric Imp impCentral™ API](https://developer.electricimp.com/tools/impcentralapi) to work with the [Electric Imp impCloud™](https://electricimp.com/platform/cloud/).